-Taller de Músics offers a Bachelor Degree in Music consisting of 240 ECTS credit, in the speciality of Musical Pedagogy.
-The bachelor’s degree in music has the same validity as a degree issued by a university for all purposes.
+Taller de Músics offers a Bachelor Degree in Music consisting of 240 ECTS credit, in the speciality of Music Pedagogy.
+The Bachelor’s Degree in Music has the same validity as a degree issued by a university for all purposes.

 The music teacher must be a musician and must enjoy practising music, in addition to having a good pedagogical training that enables him/her to develop the task in any type of teaching scenario.
 Therefore, we train students as musicians capable of developing musical practice in the ESEM Music Workshop, in its speciality of Music Pedagogy.
 We also work in-depth on aspects such as didactics, pedagogy and the organisation of centres.